-Zeta Phi Beta Sorority, Inc. is honored to have formed many wonderful community-based partnerships over the past 85 years.
+Zeta Phi Beta Sorority, Inc. is honored to have formed many wonderful community-based partnerships over the years.
 Whether administering our Z-HOPE program or giving financial assistance through our National Education Foundation, we do so with the understanding that service to the community is our greatest legacy.

 Z-HOPE - Zetas Helping Other People Excel